Quiescent Big Bang formation in $2+1$ dimensions: Energy estimates

-After applying Young's inequality, \eqref{eq:ibp-trick} and \eqref{eq:ibp-Vlasov-1-1} as usual, the resulting terms are controlled by the first four lines of \eqref{eq:vlasov-total-scaled}.
+After applying Young's inequality, \eqref{eq:ibp-trick-2+1} and \eqref{eq:ibp-Vlasov-1-1} as usual, the resulting terms are controlled by the first four lines of \eqref{eq:vlasov-total-scaled-2+1}.

-Regarding the latter, the two main considerations need to be taken when commuting with the horizontal term and the shear term in $\X$.
-When commuting with the horizontal term, one obtains, among some lower order nonlinear terms, the following high order terms
+Regarding \eqref{eq:vlasov-diff-est-2+1-X}, the two main considerations need to be taken when commuting with the horizontal term and the shear term in $\X$.
+When commuting with the horizontal term, one obtains the following high order terms